-Join Patrick Royal for an in-depth discussion in this video Setting up a Cloud account: Windows, part of Using Java to Program Google App Engine.
+Join Patrick Royal for an in-depth discussion in this video Setting up a Cloud account: Windows, part of Programming the Google App Engine with Java.

 - In this video, we're going to setup a cloud account on a Windows PC.
 You can start by navigating to the url shown or simply go to the Google App Engine homepage and choose, "Sign up for cloud account."
 You will need to login with your Google account or create one if you don't already have an account.
 This will take you to the Developers Console where you can get all the tools you need for your first project.
 There are six steps that you need to complete to get your first project setup.
 First, you need the name of your project.
 I'll call mine example.